knative/docs/docs/snippets/quickstart-prereqs.md

 - The Knative CLI (`kn`).
 For instructions, see the next section.

+- The Knative Functions CLI (`func`).
+For instructions, see the next section.

 - You need to have a minimum of 3&nbsp;CPUs and 3&nbsp;GB of RAM available for the cluster to be created.